t-hendricks/uhc-portal/README.md

 Test cases are in `selenium-js/specs`.

 Short version: Don’t need anything running, just `yarn test-e2e` will start all services, run test & kill all services.
-However when devoloping, the below procedure allows much faster iterations.
+However when developing, the below procedure allows much faster iterations.

 Long version: To run these tests, assuming `yarn start` (or equivalent dev-env) is already running, run the following:

 1. `yarn selenium-browser` - this starts the browser container for the test.
 You can use VNC to connect to it to watch it in action, `localhost` with the password `secret`.

-2. Export the credentials in environment variables - `TEST_SELENIUM_NOANYQUOTA_PASSWORD` and `TEST_SELENIUM_NOANYQUOTA_USERNAME`
+2. Export the credentials in environment variables - `TEST_SELENIUM_WITHQUOTA_PASSWORD` and `TEST_SELENIUM_WITHQUOTA_USER`

 3. `yarn run wdio` or `yarn selenium-test` - runs the test.